 The exact dive schedule during your experience will vary depending on instructor availability.
 All rescue skills are taught to a COVID safe standard in accordance with PADI guidelines.

-If you don’t have a valid First Aid/CPR certificate, you can begin the PADI-endorsed Emergency First Response course on your first day with us.
+If you don’t have a valid First Aid/CPR certificate, you can begin the PADI-endorsed Emergency First Response (EFR) course on your first day with us.
+Please contact us for details.

 9am: Complete paperwork and familiarisation at our Dive Training Centre.
 You’ll spend your first day on classroom learning, with theory sessions in the morning.